Clinical services for patients of dementia at NIMHANS

 These symptoms are beyond ‘normal’ or ‘healthy’ aging; often affecting mental, personal, physical and social well-being.

 In India, around 1 in every 13 to 14 people aged 60 and above is affected by dementia.
 The Lancet Commission forecasted a global prevalence of dementia in 2050 at 152.8 million, which is a huge leap from the current numbers of 57.4 million cases.
 The Lancet has also provided a list of 14 risk factors which are modifiable to delay the onset of dementia.
+There is a need to address the Global Burden of Dementia by advancing research, providing multidisciplinary care and increasing awareness on Dementia.

 Dementia can be classified into various subtypes depending on the cause, symptoms and changes in brain physiology.
 The most common subtypes of dementia are: